The Purpose of Suctioning Patients During Sedation

 Preventing and Treating Aspiration

-When a patient is sedated, their altered state of consciousness can inhibit or totally eliminate their ability to clear airway secretions.
+When a patient is sedated, their altered state of consciousness can inhibit or eliminate their ability to clear airway secretions.
 This increases the risk of aspiration, particularly if the patient vomits or bleeds during surgery.
 Suctioning any excess fluids in the mouth lowers the risk to the patient.

 If a patient begins actively vomiting or bleeding, prompt suctioning can reduce the volume of contaminants the patient inhales.
 The volume of aspirate swallowed directly correlates to the risk of mortality following an aspiration event.
 This is because the more fluid a patient aspirates, the more dangerous microbes they are exposed to.
 In patients with compromised immune systems, the risk of death from aspiration is especially high.